digitalinteraction/poster-vote-backend/README.md

 This repo uses [Prettier](https://prettier.io/) to automatically format code when you stage changes.
 This means that code that is pushed is always formatted to a consistent standard.
-You can manually run the formatter with `npm run prettier`.
+You can manually run the formatter with `npm run format`.

 ## Deployment